-Subsystem Solutions Provider for the C4ISR and EW Markets.
+• Subsystem Solutions Provider for the C4ISR and EW Markets.
 Through our commercially developed, specialized processing subsystem solutions, we address the challenges associated with the collection and processing of massive, continuous streams of data and dramatically shorten the time that it takes to give information to U.S. armed forces at the tactical edge.
 Our solutions are specifically designed for flexibility and interoperability, allowing our products to be easily integrated into larger system-level solutions.
 Our ability to integrate subsystem-level capabilities allows us to provide solutions that most effectively address the mission-critical challenges within the C4ISR market, including multi-intelligence data fusion and intelligence processing onboard the platform.
-We leverage our deep expertise in embedded multi-computing, embedded sensor processing, with the recent addition of our RF and microwave subsystems and components, along with strategic investments in research and development to provide solutions across the sensor processing chain.
-Our deep domain knowledge within MDS rounds-out our full capabilities in service to our prime contractor and DoD customers.
+We leverage our deep expertise in embedded multi-computing, embedded sensor processing, with the addition of our RF and microwave subsystems and components, along with strategic investments in research and development to provide solutions across the sensor processing chain.